canbula/PythonProgramming/README.md

 at Computer Engineering Department of Manisa Celal Bayar University.

 # Course Information
-Description of the course.
+This course is about basic concepts in Python Programming.
+Students will learn the data structures, functions, classes, and the special structures of Python.
+They will also learn how to create basic desktop applications with a GUI, web applications as APIs, basic games as projects.
+In this course, we will use GitHub actions for assignments.
+Therefore, it is strongly recommended that to have a GitHub account for students.
+Students must fork this repository and sync frequently, add their works to their own repository and create a pull request.

 # Weekly Content
-Lectures are on every monday.
+Lectures are on every Monday.
 You can find the codes that written in the laboratory in the folder WeekXX.

 # Lecture Notes and Problem Sets
 In the root folder there is a LectureNotes.pdf file, which is updated weekly after every lecture.